ACL injuries in AFL Football

 If you have injured your knee, arrange a time with one of our physios at your earliest availability.
 Knee Injuries that have Prehabilitation (before Surgery Physiotherapy treatment) tend to fare better than if you have surgery without physio prior.
 You can specify on the booking form which Physiotherapist you would like to consult.
 You can book online or call 35116352.

-The following are some of Matt’s top tips for getting through the emotional and physical rollercoaster ride of rehabilitating an ACL injury:
+Below are some of Matt’s top tips for getting through the emotional and physical rollercoaster ride of rehabilitating ACL injuries:

-- Perspective: It is important to note that while this injury represents a long time out of your chosen activity, it still enables good early return to activities such as walking, most mild-moderate activity work situations and restricted exercise in the first few weeks, with the return to jogging taking around 12-16 weeks.
+Perspective: While this injury represents a long time out of activity, it still enables good early return to simple activities.
+Such activities include; walking, most mild-moderate activity work situations and restricted exercise in the first few weeks.
+Then, the return to jogging comes next after around 12-16 weeks.

-- Have a Plan: The easiest way to fall behind, become complacent or to lose motivation is to not have a rehabilitation plan.
-This includes both short term (i.e. what do I need to do right now?) and long term (i.e. what will I be doing next?, and when can I return to running/training/sport?).
+Have a Plan: The easiest way to fall behind, become complacent or to lose motivation is to not have a rehabilitation plan.
+This initially includes short term (i.e. what do I need to do right now?).
+And secondly, long term (i.e. what will I be doing next?, and when can I return to running/training/sport?).

-- Expect hiccups: The human body does not heal in a linear pattern.
+Expect hiccups: The human body does not heal in a linear pattern.
 It just doesn’t.
-After a major operation and significant amount of time away from activity, there is guaranteed to be a number of issues faced, most of which are faced and overcome by all ACL-rehabers, which can easily cause distress and worry if you aren’t warned or prepared for them.
-Most importantly, accept that as you keep increasing your activity levels (i.e. from jogging to sprinting, or from straight lines to change of direction) that your knee might pull up achey and sore, this is normal and a mild amount of discomfort should not be a concern.
+After a major operation and significant amount of time away from activity, there’s guaranteed to be issues faced.
+Most of which are faced and overcome by all ACL-rehabers.
+This can easily cause distress and worry if you aren’t warned or prepared for them.
+Most importantly, accept that as you keep increasing your activity levels (i.e. from jogging to sprinting, or from straight lines to change of direction) that your knee might pull up achey and sore.
+This is normal and a mild amount of discomfort should not be a concern.
 Anything long-lasting, causing excessive discomfort or that you are concerned about – ask your rehabilitating physiotherapist about and they will be happy to help.